-Beyond regular weekly grooming, the occasional bath will keep them clean and looking their best.
-Grooming can be a wonderful bonding experience for you and your pet.
-Their strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+Beyond regular weekly grooming, the occasional bath will keep the Slovensky Cuvac clean and looking his best.
+Grooming can be a wonderful bonding experience for you and your dog.
+The strong, fast-growing nails should be trimmed regularly with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+Ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

-Options for exercise could include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
+Options for exercise could include play time in the backyard, preferably fenced, or being taken for walks several times a day.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
 Certain outdoor activities like swimming, hiking, or retrieving balls can provide a good outlet for expending energy.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

 Some dogs may be faced with health challenges in their lives, but the majority of Slovensky Cuvac are healthy dogs.
 Working with a responsible breeder, prospective owners can gain the education they need to learn about specific health concerns within the breed.